• Skip to primary navigation

 Kids in Halloween costume.

-I think I have almost as many Halloween Decorations as Christmas decorations as I’ve been like a magpie each year buying up all the sale stock.
-I never celebrated Halloween as a child as it wasn’t really fashionable back then but when I had children I couldn’t wait for them to get involved when I saw how much other children loved it.
-My pumpkin carving is also improving with each year that passes!Smiley pumpkin face in the dark.
+I never celebrated Halloween as a child, as it wasn’t really fashionable back then.
+So when I had children, I couldn’t wait for them to get involved when I saw how much other children loved it.

 How do you make Spooky Yogurt Scrolls?